fluttercommunity/flutter_workmanager/IOS_SETUP.md

 The `background fetch` event can however be simulated by running `Xcode's Debug` > `Simulate Background Fetch`

-> 📝 Note: this feature is currently broken in Xcode 10.x.

 In order to know when `Background Fetch` was triggered you should add the `Workmanager.iOSBackgroundTask` case inside your `callbackDispatcher` function.

 ```